 - 2 Bralettes in nude and black—I have Hanky Panky’s Signature Lace Padded Bralette in black and chai (finally!
 A bralette that has just enough padding so that nothing shows through!
 This is what I wear every day)

-- 20 Pairs of thong underwear—I only buy Hanky Panky low-rise thongs in black, chai, and bliss pink
+- 20 Pairs of thong underwear—I only buy Hanky Panky low-rise thongs in black

-- 6 Pairs of THINX (the underwear that’s made for when you’re on your period)—I have five thongs and three cheekies
+- 10 Pairs of THINX (the underwear that’s made for when you’re on your period)—I have thongs for day, and boyshorts for night.

 - 2 Pair sunglasses—I have one classic pair of Tory Burch sunglasses, and one pop-color pair of Dior sunglasses